DanAddison/ellis-bolton/README.md

   Ellis Bolton | illustrator
 </h1>

-A portfolio site for an illustrator, built using the Gatsby default starter
+A portfolio site for an illustrator, built using the Gatsby default starter.

+## This project requires NPM v11.6.0 to run

+I believe it is using a local version of Gatsby CLI instead of a global one??